Multiscale-Genomics/Multiscale-Genomics.github.io/docs/howto/howto_pipeline.rst

 Example Pipeline
 ----------------

-This example code uses the testTool.py from the Creating a Tool tutorial.
+This example code uses the testTool.py from the `Creating a Tool <howto_tool.html>`_ tutorial.
+The matching code cn be found in the GitHub repository `mg-process-test <https://github.com/Multiscale-Genomics/mg-process-test>`_.

 There are 2 ways of calling this function, either directly from another program or via the command line.